 Are They Interchangeable?

 Any recipe can be subject to change.
-If you’re out of butter and a recipe calls for the use of buttercream, there’s no harm in switching to frosting.
+If you’re out of butter and a recipe calls for the use of buttercream, there’s no harm in switching to the frosting.
 Both should result in similar textures if made correctly.

-If all you have available to you is store bought frosting, then that’s no problem.
+If all you have available to you is store-bought frosting, then that’s no problem.
 Mixing it together with some butter, good quality vanilla extract or paste, in a bowl with a whisk or electric mixer, should provide you with a frosting that others will think you made from scratch.

 Which is Better?

 That all comes down to personal preference.
 To figure it out for yourself, make a batch of each and see with one works best for your needs.
 Buttercream tends to be more stable, taste better and produce a smooth finish if mixed well.
-Shortening-based frosting, while the best at providing true to colour options, can be a bit greasy, prone to producing lumps and have an odd textured.
+Shortening-based frosting, while the best at providing true to colour options, can be a bit greasy, prone to producing lumps and have an odd texture.
 But again, depending on the recipe used and what you’re looking for, both cake coatings are popular for a reason.

 At Sweet E’s Pastries and Sweets, we’re a unique cake and pastry boutique located in the Kerrisdale neighbourhood of Vancouver, British Columbia.
 Our cake artists have been providing a playful yet modern spirit throughout the staff’s old school artisanship since we opened our door in Fall, 2005.
 Give us a call to order custom cookies, a large number of baked goods or just to chat!